A sensitivity-based method for bilevel optimization problems: Theoretical analysis and computational performance: The Sensitivity-Based Solution Method

-where $p = - \nabla_{x} \mathcal{L}_{\rho} (x_{current},\mu_k; \rho_k)$ is the search direction and $\alpha$ is the step size determined via a line search that satisfies the Wolfe conditions.
-These inner iterations continue until the infinity norm of the gradient, $\nabla_{x} \mathcal{L}_{\rho}$, falls below a prescribed inner tolerance, $\epsilon_{inner} > 0$.
-The resulting point is then denoted $x_{k+1}$.
-A general schematic of the upper-level variable update process is presented in Figure~\ref{fig:UL_update}.
-The most computationally intensive part of this process is the evaluation of this gradient, which is an implicit function of $x$.
-The multi-step workflow for this gradient evaluation, which involves solving the lower-level NLP and the sensitivity system, is illustrated in Figure~\ref{fig:grad_computation}.
+The upper-level update step (Step~\ref{alg:UL_step} in Algorithm~\ref{alg:MainAlg}) is implemented as Algorithm~\ref{alg:ALM_revised}.
+The most computationally intensive part of each inner iteration is the evaluation of the gradient $\nabla_x \mathcal{L}_\rho$, which is an implicit function of $x$; the multi-step workflow, involving solving the lower-level NLP and the adjoint sensitivity system, is illustrated in Figures~\ref{fig:UL_update}--\ref{fig:grad_computation}.